 It’s GREAT to set to goals each year!
 With our intentions set high, let’s make sure that we can keep them.
 Here is the best way to use the SMART method to achieve your goals in the New Year.

-Why the SMART Method is Effective for New Year’s Goals:
+Why the SMART Method is Effective for New Year’s Goals

 Your goals are SPECIFIC.

-If you have ever read The Secret (Which you really need to, as it’s part of my top 4 motivational books to read) then you know you need to be specific.
+If you have ever read The Secret (which you really need to, as it’s part of my top 4 motivational books to read) then you know you need to be specific.
 It’s not enough to say you want to be rich or happy or whatever your goal is, because that doesn’t have the kind of meaning that you need.
 You need to see the goals on a deeper level.

 For instance: Instead of saying, “I want to have more readers on my blog”, I would say “I want to have 1,000 people per day reading my blog”.
 This is a very specific number that will let me know once I’ve achieved it.
+Make sure you are writing down your goals somewhere!
+This Kate Spade Spiral Notebook is my favorite for jotting down goals and affirmations.

 Your goals are MEASURABLE.